microsoftgraph/microsoft-graph-docs-contrib/concepts/outlook-things-to-know-about-send-mail.md

 ---
-title: "Explainer: How does sendMail work?"
+title: "Explainer: How does sending mail work using Microsoft Graph API?"
 description: "Different steps involved in sending email using Microsoft Graph API till delivery."
 author: "abheek-das"
 ms.localizationpriority: high
 ms.prod: "outlook"
 ---

-# Explainer: How does sendMail work?
+# Explainer: How does sending mail work using Microsoft Graph API?
-Sending email incurs a multi-step process.
-Most of the steps take place after the [sendMail](/graph/api/user-sendmail) method has returned.
-Here is a summary of what typically happens.
+In Microsoft Graph, the [forward](/graph/api/forward), [reply](/graph/api/message-reply), [replyAll](/graph/api/message-replyAll), or [sendMail](/graph/api/user-sendmail) methods create and send email messages.
+This article summarizes how Outlook and Exchange Online usually process their mail sending behind the scenes.
+Most of the steps (steps 2 to 7) take place after the method has returned.

 ## 1. Creating a new message in sender's mailbox
-Outlook creates a new message typically in the sender's Drafts folder, then copies the message content, recipients, and attachments from the JSON request to it, and saves it.
-If successful, the **sendMail** method returns an HTTP response `202 Accepted` status code.
+Outlook creates a new message in the sender's Drafts folder, copies the message content, recipients, and attachments from the JSON request to the draft message, and then saves it.
+If successful, the method returns an HTTP response `202 Accepted` status code.

-If the sender provided MIME content, Exchange Online copies it to a single property in the new message.
-Exchange Online then parses the MIME content and copies relevant content to message properties and the recipients and attachments tables.
-When complete, the **sendMail** method returns a `202 Accepted` status code.
+If the sender provided MIME content, Exchange Online copies it to a single property in the new draft message.
+Exchange Online then parses the MIME content and copies relevant content to message properties, and to the recipients and attachments tables.
+When complete, the method returns a `202 Accepted` status code.

 This step may fail for reasons such as the sender's mailbox is full, or the network connection to the sender's server is down.
 If the method fails, it returns a 4xx or 5xx status code accordingly.